Hilal-Tapan/RTW-Groep/README.md

 - insert pictures

+# Reflection
+## What went well?
+The socket start up went pretty well!
+It was well documented on the website which helped a lot.
+Also working together with Sundous in the first week went very well!
+We made a good and hardworking team.

+The sound player was actually very easy to achieve.
+I had never worked with sound before like this and was kinda out of my comfort zone.
+But i'm glad i tried it out!
+Even though it does not work in the deploy website, i have definitely learned a new thing from that.

+The green border that gets visible after the correct answer is being sent in the chat.
+This was pretty fun to do and worked out very well.
+Im happy with the end results.

+## What went wrong?
+Quite a few things went wrong actually.
+To start off the Api switch, I started out with math.js, which caused me to loose some time cause i couldn't get it to work.
+I switched to Trivia Api which was a much better option.

+A second thing is the sound.
+When someone enters the correct answer, a sounds is being send out to the users.
+I used play-sound for this, it works perfectly on localhost but when i deploy it it doesnt work.
+I have to ask my teacher how to fix this, google didn't do me much justice.

+Another thing is that the answers from the questions Api were being displayed twice.
+I did not know how to fix this, it took me hours the other day.
+One day it was gone and tbh i dont know how i did it.
+When i was writing code it just suddenly disappeared and i noticed later on.
+It was a lucky solve!

 ## Vragen
 * heb gitignore later toegevoegd hoe kan ik die node modules toch nog verwijderen
-* Me geluidje doet t niet  bij deploy site wel bij localhost
+* Me geluidje doet t niet  bij deploy site wel bij localhost, komt door die npm maar is er een makkelijke manier dit te fixen
-* Die tekst daaronder de vragen krijg k maar niet weg

 ## TO DO
-- Readme
+- [ ] Readme (mee bezig)
-- documentatie in codes
+- [ ] documentatie in codes (als laatste kan dit)
-- offline status uitwerken
+- [ ] offline status uitwerken
-- Geluid fixen?
+- [ ] Geluid fixen (extra dingetje)?
-- eventueel ook kleurtje toevoegen naast geluid
+- [x] eventueel ook kleurtje toevoegen naast geluid
-- Die tekst daaronder wegkrijgen
+- [x] Die tekst daaronder wegkrijgen
-- offline state